-- Identifying potential energy saving opportunities in building and provide the technical and financial information (such as upfront costs, ongoing costs, projected energy savings, return on investment) needed to evaluate and approve energy efficiency, electrification, and grid interactivity retrofits. - Explore energy audit results including retrofitting existing buildings, presenting an opportunity to improve the energy performance and operational costs of building assets including heating, cooling, and ventilation systems and equipment, lighting and control systems, and the building envelope while improving occupant control (such as grid-interactive technologies)
+- ▶ Identifying potential energy saving opportunities in building and provide the technical and financial information (such as upfront costs, ongoing costs, projected energy savings, return on investment) needed to evaluate and approve energy efficiency, electrification, and grid interactivity retrofits. - ► Explore energy audit results including retrofitting existing buildings, presenting an opportunity to improve the energy performance and operational costs of building assets including heating, cooling, and ventilation systems and equipment, lighting and control systems, and the building envelope while improving occupant control (such as grid-interactive technologies) - ► Retrofits and upgrades cannot be ground-breaking and should fit into the allowable and approved NEPA activities, as outlined in Appendix B of the Application Instructions.

-Max request: \$75,000
+Max request: \$125,000 for single applicant; \$250,000 for consortium applicant